grappa-py/grappa/docs/errors.rst

 ``grappa`` provides intuitive error reporting for human friendly consumption, which includes a behavior-oriented

-Standard errors vs Grappa errors
+Standard errors vs grappa errors
 --------------------------------

 A typical assertion error report using ``nosetests``: